Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Analysis Based Solely on Final State Momenta

 \section{Analysis Based Solely on Final State Momenta}

 In this section, we start by studying how well a `black box' DNN can discriminate between signal and background based on detector level variables alone, by which we mean the momenta of the final state particles, in other words without using any guidance in the form of human level variables.
-In the next section, we will identify a set of optimal HL variables that match (and exceed) the performance of this network, relying on ADO as a metric.
-Finally, in sections~\ref{sec:spin} and~\ref{sec:mass}, we will combine the strength of the optimal HL variables with ensemble-based analysis to tackle the more challenging problems of spin determination and the measurement of the overall mass scale.
+Since the DL variables represent all the available information at the detector, the DNN learns an approximation of the optimal discriminating function, namely the ratio of signal and background distributions.
+In the next section, we will identify a small combination of HL variables that are sufficient to approximate the optimal discriminator, relying on ADO as a metric.
+Finally, in sections~\ref{sec:spin} and~\ref{sec:mass}, we will combine the strength of these HL variables with ensemble-based analysis to tackle the more challenging problems of spin determination and the measurement of the overall mass scale.
 Figure~\ref{fig: flowchart} provides a visual overview of the stages of the analysis.

 We treat the signal cross section essentially as a free parameter varying in a range consistent with the new particles having electroweak couplings and masses of a few hundred GeV.
 In order to work on a specific example, we choose the following signal spectrum as a benchmark: